Pyomo/pyomo/doc/OnlineDocs/related_packages.rst

 Related Packages
 ================

-The following is list of software packages that utilize or build off of Pyomo. [#f1]_ This is certainly not a comprehensive list.
-Please reach out to the Pyomo developers if you would like your project added to this list.
+The following is a list of software packages\ [#f1]_ that utilize or build off of Pyomo.
+This is certainly not a comprehensive list.
+Please reach out to the Pyomo developers if you would like your project added here.

 Modeling Extensions